Editor, 'Victoria Derbyshire', BBC News

 Moving a successful radio partnership into television, driving the news agenda with unique and distinctive journalism… and her joy at winning a BAFTA

 Louisa Compton is Editor of ‘Victoria Derbyshire’ on BBC2.
 In this in-depth interview she discusses her long career in BBC Radio, her strong working relationship with Victoria, and their joint move from 5 Live into TV; takes us behind the scenes on the show, creating a unique mix of original stories, exclusive interviews, audience debates, and overlooked regional/world journalism; the emerging importance of social media as a platform in its own right, and how their success is measured on traditional TV viewing figures, but also on impact, iPlayer, and social media metrics; her pride in the show often driving the day’s news agenda, with clips regularly used in major news bulletins; and her joy at her team’s recent BAFTA win.

-Editor, The Stage
+Political Editor, The Sun

-Presenter, Channel 4 News
+Business Presenter, Sky News

 Grilling the country’s top CEOs and breaking financial scandals – live on air

 Running global media brands, appealing to new audiences and telling the stories of ordinary women who do extraordinary things.

 Relaunching a music icon, the difficult balance of pleasing long-standing and new readers, and causing an election furore with Corbyn.

 Editor-in-Chief, USA Today